-- 2. Follow the procedures from "INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE FRONT BAFFLE" to gain access to the catalysts. - 3.
-Inspect the catalysts for visible damage or fly ash.
-If fly ash exists, gently brush the catalyst off with a narrow soft-bristle brush, or vacuum with a crevice tool.
+- Inspect the catalysts for visible damage or fly ash.
+If fly ash exists, gently brush the catalysts off with a narrow soft-bristle brush, or vacuum with a crevice tool. - 5.
+If fly ash exists, or if there are suspected catalyst performance issues, fully remove the catalysts by gently pulling upwards from the ribs in the cast iron, and then pulling

-Figure 21 - Installing Gasket on Catalyst 4.
-If excessive fly ash exists, or if there is suspected catalyst performance issues, fully remove the catalysts by gently pulling the catalysts outwards towards the front of the stove.
-It may be necessary to gently rock the catalysts from side to side and top to bottom while pulling outwards to free the catalysts from the opening.
-Save gasket material for reinstallation.
-If gasket material is damaged it will need to be replaced (catalyst gasket kit number is 90-58313).

-Remove any remaining gasket material from the openings and from the catalysts.
 Inspect the catalysts for any fly ash or clogging, and remove with a soft bristled brush or vacuum crevice tool.
 If extra cleaning is needed, follow the guidelines below:

--You may use compressed air under 35 psi, air only, no chemicals.

--You may soak the catalysts in a hot water mix (not boiling), 4 parts water, 1 part vinegar.
-Rinse with cold water until vinegar smell is mostly gone. -No metal tools such as gun cleaners should be used.

--No detergents or chemicals.
+You may use compressed air under 35 psi, air only, no chemicals.
+You may soak the catalysts in a hot water mix (not boiling), 4 parts water, 1 part vinegar.
+Rinse with cold water until vinegar smell is mostly gone.
+No metal tools such as gun cleaners should be used.
+No detergents or chemicals.